arpitchaudhary/GettingAndCleaningDataAssignment/Codebook.md

+NOTE:Openning this file in Notepad++ is recommended as it will be more readable and thus more easily understandable.
+This is because this file is in a fixed width file format.

 This file explains all the variables that forms the output from the script.

 dataset1.txt contains all these values as asked in step 4 of project description.